d3s-trento/contiki-uwb/README.md

 * **Concurrent Transmissions for Multi-hop Communication on Ultra-wideband Radios**.
 Diego Lobba, Matteo Trobinger, Davide Vecchia, Timofei Istomin, Gian Pietro Picco (University of Trento).

 ## License
-This port makes use of low-level drivers provided by DecaWave and STMicroelectronics.
+This software package makes use of low-level drivers provided by DecaWave and STMicroelectronics.
 These drivers are licensed on a separate terms.
 The files developed by our research group for this port are under BSD license.

 ## Disclaimer
-Although we tested the code extensively, this port is a research prototype that likely contains bugs.
+Although we tested the code extensively, it is considered a research prototype that likely contains bugs.
 We take no responsibility for and give no warranties in respect of using this code.